jefersonbaixo/omnistack-week10-backend/README.md

 ### .env configuration
 Here you configure you local environment.

+There is an example in .env.example.
+You just need to edit this file and rename it to .env

 This project was made to work with MongoDB Atlas.
 You can learn more at:  https://www.mongodb.com/cloud/atlas